thecodersanti/landing-page/README.md

 # landing-page
-This project was meant test my knowledge of HTML and CSS.
-It gave me the ability to show my skills using a real world example.
+This project was meant test my knowledge of HTML and CSS by giving me the ability to show my skills in a real world example.